 - Buy one plastic box.
-I use one that I am buying 10 by 10 in several similar assemblies.
+I use one that I buy 10 by 10 in several similar assemblies.
 Simple and cheap.
 You can find the one I use here on AliExpress, although there are many similar ones.
 You can also use one of the gray boxes that are usually used in outdoor electrical installations, drilling it properly.

 - A 3d printed box.
 It is the solution that I used.
 You can find the design and tutorial in this blog, as well as others boxes that users have designed and have been made available to readers selflessly.

-You have to consider two important things: You have to try that the CO₂ sensor is heated as little as possible because its measurements are sensitive to temperature and you have to install it so that it receives the air from the room without problems (Do not put it in a hermetically sealed box (although it should not be given direct drafts).
+You have to consider two important things: You have to try that the CO₂ sensor is heated as little as possible because its measurements are sensitive to temperature and you have to install it so that it receives the air from the room without problems, so do not put it in a hermetically sealed box (although it should not be given direct drafts).

 CO₂ sensor MH-Z19B

-The MH-Z19B carbon dioxide gas sensor is a general-purpose, small-size smart sensor that uses the principle of non-scattered infrared (NDIR) to detect the presence of CO₂ in the air.
+The MH-Z19B carbon dioxide sensor is a general-purpose, small-size, intelligent sensor that uses the principle of non-scattered infrared (NDIR) to detect the presence of CO₂ in the air.
 It has good selectivity, long service life, and other characteristics, such as built-in temperature compensation.

 It has simultaneous serial, analog and PWM output and is easy to use.
 It is a high-performance sensor that combines reliable infrared absorption gas detection technology with good design and an attractive price.

 |Output signal||Serial (UART) - TTL level 3.3 V - PWM analog output|

 |Operating humidity||0 to 90% RH (non-condensing)|